 Christina Swanson, Soprano

-Soprano Christina Swanson is a singer, actor, and performance artist based in Detroit and Brooklyn.
+Soprano Christina Swanson is a singer, actor, and performance artist based in Brooklyn.
 Swanson received her Bachelor of Music in Vocal Performance from the University of Michigan in 2016, where she studied under tenor Scott Piper.
 While at the university, Swanson was lauded for her expressive interpretation of French repertoire, and received an award for her English translation of the Lully/Quinault opera, Proserpine.

 In her own music and performance art, Swanson explores themes of physical identity through original movement and sound.
 She is trained in classical ballet, modern, and improvisational dance.
 Swanson also works as a private teacher and is a staff singer at St. Luke’s Episcopal in Mt.
 Kisco, NY.

 *postponed due to COVID-19.